danielvladco/blockchain-learning/docs/web3.md

 Interact with the published contract:
 - Read Contract - This tab has all the read methods from a contract
 - Write Contract - This tab has all the write methods for the contract

+>Hardhat allows to verify programatically
+### Hardhat
+- Deploy with the `--network` flag allows to deploy in the specified network, the networks are configured in `hardhat.config.ts`
+- Can att tasks to the hardhat CLI.
+Most of the time will use scripts